Missouri State Public Defender: History

 The constitutional requirement for the public defender system at all levels of government was established in 1963 with the Supreme Court ruling Gideon v.
 Wainwright.
 The Missouri State Public Defender System was later established in 1972.
 By 1973, there were 14 public defender offices in the state of Missouri.
 In 1976, the Public Defender Commission was created to appoint full-time public defenders to four-year terms and to oversee the system.
 Legal representation was provided for felony, juvenile, and misdemeanor cases when the offence charged could result in jail time.
 By 1977, the total number of public defender offices had increased to 18.

 In 1982, a house bill amended the system with the creation of the Office of State Public Defender (OSPD) as an independent department of the judicial branch of state government.
 By 1987, 23 public defender offices existed and employed 233 people.
 The remainder of the state was served by contracts with private attorneys.
 At that time, the system provided representation in more than 41,000 cases annually.

 Public Defender System funding crisis

-On August 2, 2016, Michael Barrett, who was then serving as director of the Missouri State Public Defender System, called on then-governor Jay Nixon to act as a public defender in a criminal assault case.
-Nixon's communications director, Scott Holste, questioned the authority of Barrett to do so.
+In August 2016, Michael Barrett, then director of the Missouri State Public Defender System, invoked a provision of Missouri law allowing him to appoint any member of the state bar to represent an indigent defendant.
+He used that authority to assign the case to then-Governor Jay Nixon, in protest of Nixon’s decision to withhold $3.5 million in funding from the underfunded system.
+A Cole County judge ruled in December 2017 that Barrett lacked the authority to make the appointment, and Nixon never represented the defendant.

 The appointment followed a July 2016 legal action in which Barrett et al. challenge the constitutionality of restricting funds for indigent defense.

 On December 26, 2017, Judge Victor Howard ruled that "because the public defender does not exercise judicial power, a withholding of expenditures to it by the governor (the executive) does not violate the separation of powers doctrine."